- Listed Organizations on Campus

 HLC was founded in 1999.
 HLC is becoming one of Michiana's leading organizations serving the Latino community within the area.
 A non-partisan organization with the vision of uniting all Latino leaders in Northern Indiana, HLC members are committed to serving their community.

-- Areas of study available across the IU South Bend system
+- Areas of Study available across the IU South Bend System

-Social and Cultural Certificate
+Social and Cultural Diversity Certificate

 African American Studies